Tips to Reduce Food Waste

 Did you know that every home in Ireland throws away up to €700 worth of food on average?
 That is €700 every year thrown into the bin.

-It all adds up and that’s not counting the cost to you of getting the waste collected.
+It all adds up, and that’s not counting the additional costs.
+For example, getting to the shops and back, electricity to store items in the fridge and so on.
 Everyone is looking for ways to reduce spending to try to make ends meet, and your food shop is no different.
 Reducing our waste reduces pressure on our budgets and has environmental benefits too.

 In this blog, we’re going to focus on how to prevent food waste.
 By the end of reading this, you’ll be empowered to make smarter decisions with your food and reduce or even eliminate how much you throw away!
-Remember, in MABS we believe in people being able to live, and that means not simply having to exist below the poverty line.
+Remember, in MABS, we believe in people being able to live, and that means not simply existing to pay bills.
 We believe in prioritising needs such as food, heat, and a roof over your head.

 Top Tips to Prevent Food Waste

 1. Not sure how to store your food correctly to get the longest life out of it?
-Check out stopfoodwaste.ie when you’re putting your groceries away to store food properly.
+Check out ie when you’re putting your groceries away to store food properly.

 3. Did you know that bread is one of the most thrown-out products?
 Save your bread from going mouldy by freezing it in portions for sandwiches and taking it out the night before or a few hours before you need it to let it defrost.